-EEE is a rare, but serious disease that is caused by a virus spread by infected mosquitoes.
-The EEE virus can cause inflammation of the brain encephalitis).
+EEE is a rare, but serious zoonotic, viral disease that is spread by the bite of infected mosquitoes.
+The EEE virus can cause inflammation of the brain encephalitis.
 In the United States, approximately 5-10 EEE cases in humans are reported annually.
-It is one of the most severe mosquito-borne diseases in the United States.
+It is one of the most dangerous mosquito-borne diseases in the United States.
 According to the Centers for Disease Control and Prevention (CDC), approximately one-third of the human cases of EEE are fatal.

 Why are we seeing EEE cases in Michigan?

 Michigan has had outbreaks of EEE about every decade since 1980 when the first human case was reported in the state.
-This year, the number of human cases of EEE in Michigan are equal to the total number of cases in the last ten years combined.
 It is unknown exactly why some years are more severe than others, although weather, including temperature and rainfall, is thought to play a role.

 How do people get infected with EEE?

 EEE is transmitted through the bite of an infected mosquito.
-You cannot get EEE directly from another person or from an animal such as a horse or deer.
+You cannot get EEE directly from another person or from an animal.

 Who is at risk for infection with EEE?